 Working with a REST API: the GitHub case study

-As a case study we start from JSON content located at https://api.github.com/orgs/feenkcom which looks like:
+GitHub offers a REST API to explore data about the repositories hosted by any given organization.
+As a case study we start from JSON content located at https://api.github.com/orgs/feenkcom which looks like this:

-The first thing we do is to get that JSON programmatically:
+The first thing we do is to retrieve that JSON programmatically:

 url := 'https://api.github.com/orgs/feenkcom'.